vincentstradic/kmwebproject/content/post/secondpost.md

 Altogether it takes us to a **fixed yearly revenue of 1149 million CFA**.

-This is certainly good news for Senegal, it means Kabirou will be pay roughly 430 million CFA in taxes.
+This is certainly good news for Senegal, it means Kabirou will pay roughly 430 million CFA in taxes.
 But it's bad news for Wari: in the best case scenario Wari Group's EBE (_Excédent Brut d'Exploitation - similar to EBITDA_) will be **3373 million CFA in 2018**, which means that Kabirou is getting a significant portion of the company's money as his own fixed income.
 But who will blame him - it's his company, after all.

 Unfortunately, all of that is just another lie for another bank, where he was eventually rejected.